ritza-co/handbook/docs/style-guide/common-writing-mistakes.md

 It's hard to say something meaningful in less than around 1500-2000 words.
 If you 'run out' of things to say at < 1000 words, it's likely that you need to either a) make the project a bit more complicated or b) explain some of the steps in more detail.

+## #5 They provide information that is accurate but only useful if the reader already understands it

+Often once a writer has done enough research to understand a topic, they provide a very terse (correct) explanation, but one which they would initially have found confusing without the previous research.
+You should constantly be aware of and fight the 'curse of knowledge' - try to provide the resource that you *would* have wanted without your current knowledge.